Acts 1

 And they were itching to know when this great earthly kingdom was going to be established.
 Time and time again Jesus had to tell people that His kingdom was not an earthly kingdom but a spiritual kingdom, John 18:36.

 The disciples wanted to get on with God’s work and one of the biggest lessons we can learn as Christians is that we are working on God’s timetable not ours, Ecclesiastes 3:1-8.
-The disciples had to learn patience concerning the arrival of God’s kingdom.
+The disciples had to learn patience concerning the arrival of God’s kingdom, Acts 1:6-7.

-But at the same time, it was also important for them to know and understand that what Jesus promised them that they were to receive power when the Holy Spirit came upon them was going to happen in God’s time, not theirs.
+But at the same time, it was also important for them to know and understand that what Jesus promised them.
+They were to receive power when the Holy Spirit came upon them was going to happen in God’s time, not theirs, Acts 1:8 / Luke 24:49.

 Because it was only when the Holy Spirit came, that they could get on with the work that God had planned for them to do.
 They were to be patient but notice also Jesus doesn’t leave them in the dark about what is going to happen to them.
-He tells them what they have to do when the Spirit arrives.
+He tells them what they have to do when the Spirit arrives, Acts 1:8.

-Jesus says, stay in Jerusalem until you receive power from on high but once you have that power I want you to tell people all over Jerusalem about me, go to Judea and go to Samaria and finally I want the gospel of Christ to go all over the world.
+Jesus says, stay in Jerusalem until you receive power from on high but once you have that power, I want you to tell people all over Jerusalem about me, go to Judea and go to Samaria and finally I want the Gospel to go all over the world, Acts 1:8.

 The disciples should already be aware of what was going to happen.
 Time and time again Jesus spoke to them about things that were about to happen and they were fulfilled and Jesus ascending into heaven is one of those predictions.